 The importance of styling is a very personal choice and will depend on what job you want your bib taps to perform.
-A range of styling choices allows you to find a rugged tap which is perfect for outdoor use or to choose bib taps which will blend with any interior design.
+A range of styling choices allows you to find a rugged tap perfect for outdoor use or bib taps that will blend with any interior design.
 With such a wide variety of styles and price points on the market, you can find the taps which will suit any budget.

 What types are available?

 Bib taps mainly differ in the types of valves used to control the flow of water.
 Utilitarian bib taps often use a simple lever valve, so that the water can be easily started with a single flip of the lever.

 More traditional bib taps are paired with the vintage style of Belfast sinks and clawfoot free-standing baths.
 These often use old-fashioned crosshead handles, like these beautiful chrome bib taps, also by Tre Mercati.

 Concussive activation tap is another popular of bib tap.
 Bib taps may be sold with or without hot/cold water mixers, and many are suitable for use either as wall-mounted taps, or mounted on standpipes or upstands.
 Some bib taps are sold together with standpipes/upstands, like these deluxe gold Tre Mercati models.